top of page

 About Alice Briggs

 Alice Briggs is an artist, arts educator and curator who has exhibited and invigilated work in the UK and mainland Europe.
-She has recently become Head of Art (June '22) at National Museum Wales and was assistant curator of Ceredigion Museum based in Aberystwyth for nearly thirteen years.
-Alice worked with Age Cymru on their flagship cARTrefu project as an artist in care homes for five years and as Creative Agent for the Lead Creative Schools Arts Council Wales project from 2016-2022.
+She has worked as a curator for nearly twenty years, including roles as Head of Art at National Museum Wales and assistant curator of Ceredigion Museum in Aberystwyth.
+Alice worked with Age Cymru on their flagship cARTrefu project as an artist in care homes for five years and is a Creative Agent for the Lead Creative Schools Arts Council Wales project.

 She also has experience in the commissioning and management of public art projects in her previous roles as Project Manager for Cywaith Cymru (subsequently Safle); the public art agency for Wales, arts tutor for Aberystwyth University's School of Lifelong Learning, and gallery interpreter for Aberystwyth Arts Centre.
 Other positions have included arts facilitator for Haul Arts in Health.